Olgiate–Calco–Brivio railway station: Services

-Olgiate–Calco–Brivio is served by S8 line of the Milan suburban railway service, operated by the Lombard railway company Trenord.
+Olgiate–Calco–Brivio is served by Line S8 of the Milan suburban railway service, operated by Trenord, between Lecco and Milano Porta Garibaldi.

-From Monday to Saturday, S8 trains run every thirty minutes per direction from 5 am up to 10 pm, when service becomes hourly until Midnight.
+From Monday to Saturday, S8 trains generally run every thirty minutes per direction, with an hourly service in the late evening.
 The frequency is reduced to one train per hour per direction on Sundays.
-Additionally, there is one Regional Express train directed to Milano Centrale scheduled at 06.05 am.
+One southbound RegioExpress service to Milano Centrale also stops at the station in the early morning.

+Ridership

+According to station usage data published by Regione Lombardia, weekday boardings at Olgiate–Calco–Brivio increased from 1,420 in 2019 to 2,400 in 2025.
+The figures are based on periodic ridership surveys and do not represent continuous passenger counts.